benrady/chronicle/README.md

 This instructions are probably more detailed than you need, but just in case...

-## Preparing to Play

-0. Open a terminal and change to your scenario directory.
-0. Run `chron-prepare AScenarioFile.pdf`.

-This should create a file called `chronicle_sheet.png` in the current directory.

 ## Creating an Online Signup Form
 0. First, [click here to create](https://docs.google.com/previewtemplate?id=0Ann48md_Q6mkdGtocUJ4NVZhQjVSdWRidzUtU3dKOHc&mode=public) a simple online signup form for your session.
 0. Give your signup form a name and a description and hit "Save".